sparkflows/sparkflows-docs/docs/tutorials/nlp/namefinder.rst

 https://opennlp.apache.org/documentation/1.6.0/manual/opennlp.html#tools.namefind.recognition.cmdline

 The OpenNLP project offers a number of pre-trained NameFinder models which are trained on various freely available corpora.
-They can be downloaded here: http://opennlp.sourceforge.net/models-1.5/
+Those can be downloaded here: http://opennlp.sourceforge.net/models-1.5/

 Steps for installing the OpenNLP models in Fire can be found here: http://docs.sparkflows.io/en/latest/operating/installing-opennlp.html